thomashmartin/Lab/docs/Projects/synthesis-of-methyl-benzoate.md

 ## Experimental

 Benzoic acid (10.05 ± 0.01 g, 0.08230 mol) dissolved in methanol (40 cm³ ± 1.0 %, 99% purity) was refluxed for 30 minutes in the presence of concentrated sulfuric acid (2 cm³ ± 1.0 %, 98% purity).
 Boiling chips were also present during the reflux.
 The reaction mixture was poured into a separating funnel along with water (100 cm³) and extracted twice with dichloromethane (2 x 40 cm³).
 The organic extracts were washed with aq. sodium carbonate (30 cm³, 5%), followed by a wash with water (100 cm³).
 The organic layer was dried over anhydrous magnesium sulphate and transferred to a preweighed round-bottom flask.
-The DCM was removed from the extract using a rotary evaporator at 40°C. A TLC sample was taken from the mixture right before refluxing and after refluxing. $$ab\superscript{th}$$
+The DCM was removed from the extract using a rotary evaporator at 40°C. A TLC sample was taken from the mixture right before refluxing and after refluxing.

 ![The reflux apparatus.](/Lab/assets/images/02/1.jpg)
 Figure 1.
 The Fischer esterification reaction mechanism.